jina-ai/docs/chapters/request_size.rst

 Before you start
 ------------------
-Make sure you intall Numpy and latest version of Jina on your local machine.
+Make sure you intall latest version of Jina on your local machine.

 .. highlight:: bash
 .. code-block:: bash

-    pip install numpy
     pip install -U jina

 Implementation